spacebanana420/tofu/doc/instructions.md

 ## calcint

-Performs arithmetic calculations from left to right and assigns the result as a variable
+Performs arithmetic calculations and assigns the result as a variable

 Example: